paulegg1/aws-bootcamp-cruddur-2023/journal/week8.md

   }
 ```

+# Avatar Uploading #

+## Setup AWS SDK for JS ##

+In order to upload to S3 from client side we need the AWS SDK for JS.

 ## NOTE on Flask version ##

 I started getting this error on a docker up of the backend: